15 Customer Service Scenarios to Troubleshoot Tight Corners

 Customer service scenarios for role plays

 Customer service role-playing exercises are essential for improving your team’s skill-set, as well as for onboarding new hires.
-Don’t feel intimidated by the word ‘role-play’, as it simply designates a training situation where an experienced member of a team plays the role of an angry (or otherwise disappointed) customer, and the other tries to come up with a solution.
+Don’t feel intimidated by the word ‘role-play’, as it simply designates a training situation where an experienced team member plays the role of an angry (or otherwise disappointed) customer, and the other tries to come up with a solution.

-Based on your own experience and the data your customer service solution provides, you can create several role play scripts that can be referred to as the ‘right’ answers.
+Based on your own experience and the data your digital customer service software provides, you can create several role-play scripts that can be referred to as the ‘right’ answers.

-To give you an idea, here’s a quick example of how it might look like.
+To give you an idea, here’s a quick example of how it might look.

 As a customer support operator, you have two choices in this case.
 Your company might not have a refund policy.
 So, it’s possible to refuse your customer’s requests and keep their money.